5L69; Short form: ELCW/Fe

-Plus a choice of English Language and Creative Writing modules (this is a sample most relevant to your studies):
+Plus two options from our English Language and Creative Writing modules (this is a sample most relevant to your studies):

-Plus a choice of English Language and Creative Writing Modules (this is a sample most relevant to your studies):
+Plus three options from our English Language and Creative Writing modules (this is a sample most relevant to your studies):

 A key feature of our BA in English Language and Creative Writing is choice.
 On the Language side, whether you are interested in language structure (syntax, phonetics and phonology, morphology), how language varies according to user and context, or the teaching of language, our programme will have modules suited to you.
 Alongside an exciting range of modules, relating to language acquisition and change, language and gender, political discourse and argumentation, forensic linguistics, literary linguistics and psycholinguistics, we have an integrated programme of study aimed at enhancing your proficiency in written English.
 Alternatively, you could choose to specialise in the related areas of media, forensic and political discourse, or the ‘nuts and bolts’ of language by choosing syntax, phonology and morphology.